jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

     Unpacking objects: 100% (49/49), done.
     Checking connectivity... done.

 Next, let's change your app source code and see what happens.
 In the `WebContent` folder there's a file called `index.html`.
 This contains some of what you see when you view your app on the web.
 Change some text in the body of the HTML there with whatever tool you like.
-If you just want to see a quick change, search for the title, "Application Example: run ECAAS operations using Java Native APIs," and change a word or two.
+If you just want to see a quick change, search for the title text, `Welcome to my very own <span class="blue">Java Web Starter</span> on Bluemix!`, and change a word or two.
 When you're done, change to your project directory and `git stage`, `git commit`, and `git push`, like so:

     $ cd /project_directory
     $ git stage Webcontent/index.html